tock/tock/doc/reference/trd-appid.md

 **Short ID**: a 32-bit compressed representation of an Application Identifier.

-In normal use of Tock, TBF Objects are copied into an application flash region by a software tool.
+In normal use of Tock, a software tool running on a host copies TBF Objects into an application flash region.
 When the Tock kernel boots, it scans this application flash region for TBF Objects.
 After inspecting the Userspace Binary and TBF headers in a TBF Object, the kernel assigns it an Application Identifier and decides whether to run it.